acc. PHILLIPS

 Primary Sources

-William Graham Sumner, a sociologist at Yale University, penned several pieces associated with the philosophy of Social Darwinism.
+• William Graham Sumner on Social Darwinism (ca.1880s) - William Graham Sumner, a sociologist at Yale University, penned several pieces associated with the philosophy of Social Darwinism.
 In the following, Sumner explains his vision of nature and liberty in a just society.

-Amid a crushing drought that devastated many Texas farmers, Grover Cleveland vetoed a bill designed to help farmers recover by supplying them with seed.
+• Grover Cleveland’s Veto of the Texas Seed Bill (1887) - Amid a crushing drought that devastated many Texas farmers, Grover Cleveland vetoed a bill designed to help farmers recover by supplying them with seed.
 In his veto message, Cleveland explained his vision of proper government.

-In 1892, the People’s, or Populist, Party crafted a platform that indicted the corruptions of the Gilded Age and promised government policies to aid “the people.”
+• The “Omaha Platform” of the People’s Party (1892) - In 1892, the People’s, or Populist, Party crafted a platform that indicted the corruptions of the Gilded Age and promised government policies to aid “the people.”

 Slideshows

-The gilded age capital vs labor from Dave Phillips
+The West.pdf from Dave Phillips

-The gilded age city life from Dave Phillips
+The Gilded Age from Dave Phillips

 Videos